 When you see what’s often called the Blue Screen of Death, there’s no going back.
 Windows has died, taking all your unsaved work along with it.

 Sometimes simply restarting your computer fixes the problem.
 Other times, restarting Windows only brings a repeat of the blue screen.
 And in Windows 8, that means trouble: You can’t access Windows 8’s built in Refresh and Repair tools.

-Your best hope is that you’ve created a Recovery Drive — either a flash drive or CD/DVD — that contains built-in fix-it tools to bring Windows 8 back to live.
+Your best hope is that you’ve created a Recovery Drive — either a flash drive or CD/DVD — that contains built-in fix-it tools to bring Windows 8 back to life.
 (I’ve covered Windows 7’s recovery discs and repair discs in another post.)

 If you haven’t yet created a Recovery Drive for Windows 8, take the time to follow these steps:

 - From the Windows 8 Start screen, type recovery.

 - When the Search pane appears, click Settings, then click Create a Recovery Drive.

 - Click Yes at the prompt, and the Recovery Drive window appears.

 - Click the checkbox marked “Copy the Recovery Partition from the PC to the Recovery Drive.”
 Available mostly on computers sold with Windows pre-installed, that gives you full reinstall ability.
 If that option is grayed out, the Recovery Drive will only provide some system-repair tools, which are better than nothing.

 - Click Next.